kiboschool/programming1-bmi-with-functions/README.md

 # BMI Functions: Instructions

-Define a function named `calculate_bmi` that takes in  weight and height as arguments, calculates the BMI, and returns it.
+Define a function named `calculate_bmi` that takes in  weight in kg and height in meters as arguments, calculates the BMI, and returns it.

 Make sure you round the returned value to 1 decimal point.